egr314-team303/asu/index.md

 ## Block Diagram
 ![image caption](https://github.com/egr314-team303/egr314-team303.github.io/blob/main/Block%20Diagram-314.drawio%20(2).png?raw=true)

-:star:First we determine the functions we need (motor, temperature sensor, WIFI module, ICSP), and then we find the pins we need according to the datasheet of the Microcontroller we choose.
+:star:First we determine the functions we need (motor driver, temperature sensor, WIFI module, ICSP), and then we find the pins we need according to the datasheet of the Microcontroller we choose.
+The subsystems meets all the product requirment.
+The motor driver meets the SPI and actuator reqiurment and the tempeture sensor meets the I2C requirment.

 :star:We have Microcontroller to control WIFI Module, Temperature Sensor and Motor driver.
 Then there is ICSP pin interface to program through Cadence.